 If working with NASA is your dream job, we can provide you with some useful information on how to manage the application process as well as how to plan your route to a future career with them.
-Read this complete article to learn more information about How to become a Scientist at NASA
+Read this complete article to learn more information about How to become a Scientist at NASA.

-Who is Scientist
+Who is a Scientist?

 Roles and responsibilities of NASA Scientist